Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 Tailscale for security reasons but would allow a host machine that installs tailscale manually to connect to them.

-Generate a Tailscale OAuth client key in the settings with "Devices" read permissions and the `salmon-project` tag.
+Generate a Tailscale OAuth client key in the settings with "Auth Keys" Read and Write permissions with the `salmon-project` tag.

 Clone this repo on the target device if not already: